-- The problem being assessed should be clearly stated, together with why it is being reviewed by the committee - Each step of the procedure should be clearly described - Information sources should be documented, including the databases searched, details of the search terms used, criteria for selection of papers and the papers identified - All lines of evidence should be described, together with their identified uncertainties. - A clear conclusion on how each line of evidence affects the estimate of causal inference should be provided, together with the associated uncertainty - Tabulation of this information may be of value - A graphical presentation of evidence integration should be provided - The conclusion of the assessment should be stated, with an estimate of the overall uncertainty and, where appropriate, guidance on how data gaps could be filled
+• The problem being assessed should be clearly stated, together with why it is being reviewed by the committee

+- Each step of the procedure should be clearly described - Information sources should be documented, including the databases searched, details of the search terms used, criteria for selection of papers and the papers identified - All lines of evidence should be described, together with their identified uncertainties. - A clear conclusion on how each line of evidence affects the estimate of causal inference should be provided, together with the associated uncertainty.
+If the Committee cannot agree on a single 'probability' for a line of evidence, the range of suggested 'probabilities' should be reported, e.g. "as likely as not" to "very likely". - Tabulation of this information may be of value - A graphical presentation of evidence integration should be provided - The conclusion of the assessment should be stated, with an estimate of the overall uncertainty and, where appropriate, guidance on how data gaps could be filled